Skip to main content

 Technology and Platforms for CPG Loyalty

-Running a CPG loyalty program at scale requires a technology platform that can handle high volumes of code validation or receipt processing, manage reward fulfilment across a diverse reward catalogue, power personalised communications across email and mobile, and provide robust analytics.
+Running a CPG loyalty programme at scale requires a technology platform that can handle high volumes of code validation or receipt processing, manage reward fulfilment across a diverse reward catalogue, power personalised communications across email and mobile, and provide robust analytics.

 The temptation to build bespoke is real in FMCG, particularly for brands that have complex product structures or unusual retailer relationships.
 But the build-versus-buy decision should be made carefully.
 Custom platforms take longer to deliver, cost more to maintain, and tend to lack the out-of-the-box integrations that modern CRM and data infrastructure demand.